 Checkbox Disable View/Edit for buffer and Alt+S settings is set to inactive state by default it means the View/Edit buffer button and menu will be enabled when Protected mode is active.
-This allows you and others to view content of buffer and Alt+S settings, but not edit (due to active Protected mode).
+This allows you and others to view content of buffer, but not edit (due to active Protected mode).

 Activate this option, if you wish to disable also viewing of buffer content in Protected mode.
-In this case, we recommend activating also option Encrypt project file (with password).
+In this case, we recommend that you activate also option Encrypt project file (with password).
 For details see File / Save project.